FBI informant testifies about plot to abduct Gov. Whitmer

 Associated Press

-An Army veteran who joined a militia to maintain his gun skills testified Friday that he became an FBI informant after the group talked about killing police, a turning point that led to covert work and eventual charges in an incredible plot to kidnap Michigan Gov. Gretchen Whitmer.
+An Army veteran who recorded hours of conversation as an FBI informant told jurors Friday that Michigan Gov. Gretchen Whitmer was the clear target of extremists as they trained, met in secret and expressed anger about government.

-The informant, known as Dan or Big Dan, is a major witness for prosecutors in the trial of four men charged with a kidnapping conspiracy in federal court in Grand Rapids, Michigan.
-He was not asked to provide his last name on the witness stand.
+Dan Chappel is a major witness for prosecutors in the trial of four men charged with a kidnapping conspiracy in federal court in Grand Rapids, Michigan.
+The scheme was unfolding in 2020 when the Democratic governor, as well as leaders in other states, were keeping people at home and imposing other restrictions due to the COVID-19 pandemic.

-Dan became especially close to Adam Fox, who is described as a leader of the scheme, secretly recording hours of conversations in 2020, participating in gun training and making road trips to northern Michigan to look at Whitmer’s vacation home.
+Chappel helped introduce profane, violent and seemingly incriminating recordings that are at the crux of the government’s claim that the group was committed to abducting Whitmer without any entrapment by investigators.

-It was an unusual odyssey for Dan, 35, a postal worker, self-described libertarian and gun rights advocate who said he was simply looking for ways to keep his firearm skills sharp after serving in Iraq.
-He found the Wolverine Watchmen on Facebook but things turned sour.
+In August 2020, less than two months before the FBI made arrests, Chappel said he was driving a pickup truck with Adam Fox and another man as they took pictures and video of Whitmer’s second home in Elk Rapids in northern Michigan.

-“They wanted to target law enforcement and kill them,” said Dan, who informed a friend who was in law enforcement.
+Chappel, 35, spent hours in the witness chair.
+He explained to jurors how he became an informant, describing himself as a libertarian and gun rights advocate who was looking for ways to sharpen his firearm skills when he found the Wolverine Watchmen on Facebook.
+But things turned sour.

-“About a week later, I was contacted by the FBI. … They asked if I would stay inside the group and monitor their activity,” Dan told the jury.
+“They wanted to target law enforcement and kill them,” said Chappel, who shared this information with a law enforcement friend.

-Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with conspiracy.
-Prosecutors say they turned their anger toward government in 2020 into a plot to kidnap Whitmer at her vacation home because of restrictions she imposed during the early months of the COVID-19 pandemic.
+“About a week later, I was contacted by the FBI. … They asked if I would stay inside the group and monitor their activity,” Chappel told the jury.

-Jurors were hearing a fourth day of testimony Friday in a trial that could last more than a month.
+Fox, Croft, Daniel Harris and Brandon Caserta are charged with conspiracy.
+Their trial could last more than a month.

-FBI agent Mark Schweers said Thursday that he fooled Fox and others into believing he was Mark Woods from Michigan’s Upper Peninsula who shared their disgust for government and Whitmer.
-He, too, wore a recording device, bonded with the men while firing guns and traveled to Elk Rapids to scout the governor’s second home.
+FBI agent Mark Schweers said Thursday that he fooled Fox and others into believing he shared their disgust for government and Whitmer.
+He, too, wore a recording device, bonded with the men while firing guns and traveled to Elk Rapids to scout the governor’s home.

 “We want her flex-cuffed on a table while we all pose and get our pictures taken like we just made the biggest drug bust in … history,” Fox said of Whitmer, laughing and using profanities.